The lease extension process explained

 Once you have read our report, you will be in a well-informed position to enter into negotiations with the freeholder.
 Making an offer can be done in one of two ways:

-1. Formally, by instructing a solicitor to serve a Section 42 Notice of Claim – which claims your right to a 90-year lease extension at a peppercorn ground rent, and states the proposed premium.
-The freeholder is then legally obliged to respond by way of Counter Notice, and has a set time frame within which they must do so.
+1. Formally, by instructing a solicitor to serve a Notice under Section 42 of the Leasehold Reform, Housing and Urban Development Act 1993 – which claims your right to a 90-year lease extension at a peppercorn ground rent, and states the proposed premium.
+The freeholder is then given a deadline by when they must respond with a Counter Notice (served under Section 45) which states whether they accept or reject your claim, and how much they propose you pay.

 2. Informally, by way of written correspondence.
 Outside of the provisions of the relevant Act, you and your freeholder are free to come to whatever agreement you like, and you can make a written offer for the equivalent of a statutory lease extension (i.e. 90 additional years without a ground rent), or you can propose different terms.
 These types of negotiations should always be entered into having taken professional advice, and with caution.